George Tucker (author): Self-described act of chivalry

 In his Autobiography Tucker relates that, "The play was over... and there appearing to be much delay in bringing on the afterpiece...
 I had fortunately quitted the [play]house while it was on fire, tho' I did not know the fact... but the cry of fire prevented my reaching my lodgings, and hurried me back to witness a spectacle of human woe which I have never seen equalled.
 I was instrumental in saving several females from the flames."
-In the process, he suffered a head injury when struck by a falling timber, and was left with a permanent scar above his eye.
+In the process, Tucker suffered a head injury when struck by a falling timber, and was left with a permanent scar above his eye.
 The tragedy took the lives of 72 people, including the sitting Governor of Virginia, George William Smith.
 Victims also included many of the upper echelons in Richmond society.

 Elective office and early writing

 Tucker's maritime roots in Bermuda instilled an interest in intracoastal navigation, and he began an intense campaign with the legislatures of North Carolina and Virginia to improve the waterways to Norfolk along the Roanoke, Dan, and Staunton Rivers, in order to avoid inefficient portage required to Petersburg and Richmond.
 This effort culminated in his own bids for election to a seat in the Virginia House of Delegates representing Pittsylvania County, which failed in 1813 and 1814 but then succeeded in 1816.
 It was at this time that Tucker and Maria suffered the first loss of a child, Harriett, from whooping cough at age three.

 In the House of Delegates Tucker's most valued contributions were made in writing rather than speaking.
 He was asked to draft a valedictory address in tribute to James Madison, whose administration was then drawing to a close.
 It was well received, except for the critique of fellow delegate Philip Doddridge who regretted that a "foreigner" should be assigned the task.
 Tucker took strong exception to the insult.
 Nevertheless, when he was offered a cane with which to attack Doddridge, though tempted, he thought better of it.

 Tucker continued his work in literature along with his law practice, and in 1814–1815 the Philadelphia Port Folio published a series of his essays entitled Thoughts of a Hermit.
 Financial success was for once his as a result of these endeavors.
 He also realized profits from land sales near the Dan River, and the sale of Woodbridge when the family moved again, to Lynchburg, Virginia in 1818.

 The death of daughter Harriett had been painful enough, but Maria's depression became uncontrollable and chronic when daughter Rosalie died unexpectedly at age 14 in 1818.
 Also during this period Maria's father, Charles Carter, encountered his own financial setbacks, and prevailed upon Tucker for assistance.
 Tucker, with the help of Lawrence Lewis, was able to settle the Carters at "Deerwood", sharing part of the profits from Charles' management there.